 Po Bronson, one of the most eloquent chroniclers of Silicon Valley’s great burst of creativity in the 1990s, titled his classic 1999 book The Nudist on the Late Shift.
 The naked programmer of his title was a guy who happened to prefer working without any clothes on, and his insistence on exercising that harmless personal choice—on the late shift, when few others were around—struck Bronson as characteristic of the Valley’s famously libertarian and individualistic ethos.

-Maybe the US Declaration of Independence ought to be next on the recommended reading list for the innovation minded C.O.O.
+Maybe Paine’s Rights of Man ought to be next on the recommended reading list for the innovation minded CXO.